Redwood Logistics: Understanding FAK (Freight All Kinds)

 A Few Final Thoughts

 As you can see, FAKs definitely have their place in the world of LTL shipping.
-In some instances, they can provide substantial benefits for shippers and carriers.
+In some instances, they can provide substantial benefits for you and your carriers.
 Be sure that your particular shipment can take advantage of what a FAK has to offer.

 If you're unsure of how to negotiate a FAK or are looking for further assistance in gaining the best possible rates for all of your shipments, contact us today.